-For example, $\hat{X}_L$ is depicted in Fig.~\ref{fig5}(a).
-For a chosen four-spin coupling $\mathcal{J}=0.01\omega$, the quasienergy spectrum of the nine-qubit device is shown in Fig.~\ref{fig5}(c) [black colour], where it is also compared with the ideal spectrum (red colour).
+For example, $\hat{X}_L$ is depicted in Fig.~\ref{fig:Figure8}(a).
+For a chosen four-spin coupling $\mathcal{J}=0.01\omega$, the quasienergy spectrum of the nine-qubit device is shown in Fig.~\ref{fig:Figure8}(c) [black colour], where it is also compared with the ideal spectrum (red colour).
 The quasienergy spectrum reproduces the ideal spectrum faithfully, featuring almost flat bands that acquire a slight dispersion due the weak higher-order terms in the effective Hamiltonian.
-Ground states can be prepared with the protocol of Sec.~\ref{sec:gs_prep}.
-By taking advantage of the small size of the system, we also propose in the following additional operations that allow one to manipulate the system, although their scaling to larger system is non-obvious.